Copula-Stein Discrepancy: A Generator-Based Stein Operator for Archimedean Dependence: Related Work

 There is a rich classical literature on GoF testing for copulas, which largely relies on statistics derived from the empirical copula process \citep{GenestRemillard2004}.
 Many of these are ``blanket" or omnibus tests that compare the empirical copula to a hypothesized parametric form using Cramér-von Mises or Kolmogorov-Smirnov type statistics \citep{GenestRemillardBeaudoin2009, Fermanian2012}.
 Other notable approaches include tests based on positive-definite bilinear forms \citep{Panchenko2005} and the information matrix equality \citep{HuangProkhorov2014}.

 CSD contributes a new class of GoF tests to this literature with several key advantages.
-First, as a discrepancy metric, its value provides a quantitative measure of misspecification, whereas many classical tests only yield a p-value.
-Second, our framework avoids the need for smoothing parameters or potentially invalid parametric bootstrap procedures \citep{GenestRemillard2008} by leveraging the wild bootstrap techniques common in the KSD literature.
+As a discrepancy metric, its value provides a quantitative measure of misspecification, whereas many classical tests only yield a p-value.
 Most importantly, CSD is specifically designed to be sensitive to features like tail dependence, a known challenge highlighted in financial applications \citep{MalevergneSornette2003}.
 While specialized tests for extreme-value dependence exist \citep{KojadinovicYan2011, GenestSegers2009}, CSD provides a general framework with theoretical guarantees on its sensitivity to tail coefficients for any copula family.